 It’s working.
 Now Joyce finds herself baking a lot of smaller cakes for smaller gatherings.
 “I didn’t realize this, but people hate making four-inch cakes.”
 She’s found a niche as one of a few bakers in Vancouver who offer them.
 (How many people will a four-inch cake feed?
 “Up to six, but if you’re ambitious?
 Two.”)

-Interac e-Transfer Autodeposit — for busy business owners
+Interac e-Transfer Autodeposit — for busy small business owners

-Like Saunders Farm, Cakes in a Box has gone cashless.
+Like Saunders Farm, Cakes in a Box has gone cashless for business payments.
 To offer contactless payment when she delivers the baked goods, she has customers send her a money transfer via an Interac e-Transfer transaction.

 “If I had to accept the payment and type in my security answer for the Interac e-Transfer transaction, there’s a potential for me to forget,” Joyce says.
 “The fact that Interac offers the Autodeposit function is great for me because I have such a crazy schedule.”